Port Washington Branch

-The Port Washington Branch is an electrified two-track rail line and service owned and operated by the Long Island Rail Road in the U.S. state of New York.
+The Port Washington Branch is an electrified, mostly double-tracked rail line and service owned and operated by the Long Island Rail Road in the U.S. state of New York.
 It branches north from the Main Line at the former Winfield Junction station, just east of the Woodside station in the New York City borough of Queens, and runs roughly parallel to Northern Boulevard past Mets-Willets Point (Citi Field), Flushing, Murray Hill, Broadway, Auburndale, Bayside, Douglaston, Little Neck, and then crosses into Nassau County for stops in Great Neck, Manhasset, and Plandome before terminating at Port Washington.

-The Port Washington Branch is the only LIRR branch to not serve Jamaica, a major LIRR transportation hub, as it branches off the Main Line several miles northwest of Jamaica at Winfield Junction.
+The Port Washington Branch is the only LIRR branch to not serve Jamaica – a major LIRR transportation hub – as it branches off the Main Line at Winfield Junction, several miles northwest of Jamaica.
+Thus, passengers seeking to switch to other LIRR services without going into Manhattan must instead transfer at Woodside station.

 Route description

 The line has two tracks from Woodside to Great Neck and one track from east of Great Neck past Manhasset and Plandome stations to Port Washington.
-This often causes slight delays during two-way rush hour operations.
+This often causes slight delays to one train to spread to other trains.
 A second track cannot be added through Manhasset and Plandome due to the proximity of businesses to the narrow right-of-way in Manhasset, and the fact that the Manhasset Viaduct, which carries the line between Great Neck and Manhasset, has only one track.

-To reduce delays on the heavily used line, most peak-hour trains are either local between Manhattan and Great Neck (making all stops) or express between Manhattan and Port Washington (making stops only at Bayside, Great Neck, Manhasset, Plandome station, and Port Washington, although several trains run nonstop between city terminals and Great Neck).
-A mix of local and express peak-hour trains go west on weekday mornings.
+Most peak-hour trains are either local between Manhattan and Great Neck (making all stops) or express between Manhattan and Port Washington (making stops only at Bayside, Great Neck, Manhasset, Plandome station, and Port Washington, although a few morning express trains run nonstop between Great Neck and Penn Station).

 Extra service is offered during the U.S. Open tennis tournament and for New York Mets home games, both of which are held in Flushing Meadows–Corona Park.
-These trains stop at a special Mets–Willets Point station between Woodside and Flushing Main Street.
+These trains primarily pick up and discharge passengers at the Mets–Willets Point station between Woodside and Flushing Main Street; formerly a station used exclusively for events, Mets–Willets Point has been open full-time since April 2023.

-The route also runs along a high train trestle over the marshes at the southern end of Manhasset Bay.
+The route also runs over the Manhasset Viaduct, a high train trestle over the marshes at the southern end of Manhasset Bay.
 The bridge stands 81 ft tall and runs 678 ft across the bay, offering a view of the Manhasset Bay.
 Scenes from the Hearst-produced silent film serial "The Perils of Pauline" are said to have been shot on the trestle.

-There is only one grade crossing, Little Neck Parkway at Little Neck Station.
+There is only one grade crossing on the Port Washington Branch, located at Little Neck Parkway, at the west end of the Little Neck Station.